Robert Hilles

 Robert Hilles (born November 13, 1951) is a Canadian poet and novelist.

-He was born in Kenora, Ontario and grew up at Longbow Lake, Ontario.
-He left there in 1971 to attend university and later studied at the University of Calgary, earning a BA in Psychology and English in 1976.
+Born in Kenora, Ontario, he grew up at Longbow Lake, Ontario and left in 1971 to attend university and later study at the University of Calgary, earning a BA in Psychology and English in 1976.
 He also holds an MSc in Educational Psychology, earned at the university in 1985.

 For ten years he acted as the managing editor of Dandelion, the oldest surviving literary magazine in Alberta.
 In 2001, he moved to British Columbia and has been active in the literary community there, especially on Salt Spring Island where he lived for 17 years.
 With other writers, he helped to set up a scholarship for beginning writers on Salt Spring and also organized a new reading series on the island.
 He moved to Nanaimo in 2019.

 He served on the executive of the League of Canadian Poets for five years and in 1996 was sent by the League of Canadian Poets and the Department of Foreign Affairs to represent Canada at an International Poetry Festival in Japan.
 Hilles won the 1994 Governor General's Award for Poetry for Cantos From A Small Room (1993).
 In the same year, his first novel, Raising of Voices (1993), won the Writers' Guild of Alberta's George Bugnet Award for Novel.
 He has published sixteen books of poetry and five books of prose.

 Wrapped Within Again, New and Selected Poems was published in the fall of 2003 and won the Stephan Stephansson Award for Poetry.
 His second novel, A Gradual Ruin, was published by Doubleday Canada in 2004.
 His books have also been shortlisted for the Milton Acorn People's Poetry Prize, the W.O.
 Mitchell City of Calgary Book Prize, the Stephan G. Stephansson Award for Poetry, and the Howard O'Hagan Award for Short Fiction.